Italy-SlowTravel.com

 Can you visit Puglia without going to Ostuni, Polignano a Mare, and Bari?

 Over the past months, I guided five small-group tours through Southern Italy, and now that I’m finally back at my desk, I’m excited to share some highlights with you.
+Let’s begin in Puglia — but off the beaten path.

 During our previous trips to Cilento we mostly explored the coastline, so this time we decided to head inland, towards the wilder hills and mountains of the region.
 The official name of the park is Cilento, Vallo di Diano and Alburni National Park, and today our destination was the Alburni mountains.